goldbergyoni/nodebestpractices/README.korean.md

 ## ![✔] 5.7.
 Create a ‘maintenance endpoint’

-**TL;DR:** Expose a set of system-related information, like memory usage and REPL, etc in a secured API.
+**핵심요약:** Expose a set of system-related information, like memory usage and REPL, etc in a secured API.
 Although it’s highly recommended to rely on standard and battle-tests tools, some valuable information and operations are easier done using code

-**Otherwise:** You’ll find that you’re performing many “diagnostic deploys” – shipping code to production only to extract some information for diagnostic purposes
+**그렇게 하지 않을 경우:** You’ll find that you’re performing many “diagnostic deploys” – shipping code to production only to extract some information for diagnostic purposes

 🔗 [**자세히 보기: Create a ‘maintenance endpoint’**](/sections/production/createmaintenanceendpoint.korean.md)